OCA/server-tools/external_file_location/README.rst

 External File Location
 ======================

 This module was written to extend the functionality of ir.attachment to support remote communication and allow you to import/export file to a remote server.
+This is a base module, it needs child modules to be useful.

 In version 8.0, this module used to support FTP, SFTP and local filestore options natively, but now a distinct `external_file_location_*` module is needed for each type of backend.

 Installation
 ============

-To install this module, you need to:
+To install this module, you need to choose one of its child modules, eg. the one for Google Drive, and this module will come with automatically.

-* fs python module at version 0.5.4 or under
-* Paramiko python module

 Usage
 =====

 To use this module, you need to:

-* Add a location with your server infos
+* Add a location with your server info
 * Create a task with your file info and remote communication method
-* A cron task will trigger each task
+* A cron job will trigger each task

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot